SylvJalb/puzzle-cheat/README.md

 ## How does it work technically?

-1. Remove the background from the puzzle image and the piece.
+1. Remove the background from the piece(s) image.
-2. Feature extraction (SURF)
+2. Feature extraction (Resnet18 pretrained)
-3. Feature Matching (Exhaustive Matching)
+3. Feature Matching (FLANN)